Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 # Dependencies that don't support free-threading

-If one of your build or runtime dependencies do not support free-threading, (e.g. CFFI currently doesn't), you might be able to switch to a fork.
-Find more details in [our guidance for handling dependencies that don't support free-threading](dependencies.md).
+See [our guidance for handling dependencies that don't support free-threading](dependencies.md).